tiagoft/overlap-and-add/README.md

 # overlap-and-add
-Overlap-and-add convolution in Python meant for applying reverberation in music and audio signals
+Overlap-and-add convolution in Python

+## Overview

+This module was built aiming at applying reverberation on audio signals.
+It contains several files related to speed improvement requirements.
+If you are looking for a quick result, then you should use function `convolve` in file `ola3.py`.

+## Underlying theory

+### What is a convolution and why is it related to reverberation

+### Overlap-and-add

+## Performance measurements

+* Time-domain convolution
+* Frequency-domain convolution
+* Frequency-domain convolution with single OLA
+* Frequency-domain convolution with double OLA